taemin6697/taemin6697.github.io/contents/home.md

-Interested in LLMs and Diffusion models, currently exploring research in Robotics AI.
+Interested in LLMs and Diffusion models, currently exploring research in Edge AI.
 Studying at Hansung University.

 #### Email